 Given their differences, it may come as no surprise that quantitative and qualitative research in psychology and related fields do not coexist in complete harmony.
 Some quantitative researchers criticize qualitative methods on the grounds that they lack objectivity, are difficult to evaluate in terms of reliability and validity, and do not allow generalization to people or situations other than those actually studied.
-At the same time, some qualitative researchers criticize quantitative methods on the grounds that they overlook the richness of human behavior and experience and instead answer simple questions about easily quantifiable variables.
+At the same time, some qualitative researchers criticize quantitative methods on the grounds that they overlook the richness of human behaviour and experience and instead answer simple questions about easily quantifiable variables.

 In general, however, qualitative researchers are well aware of the issues of objectivity, reliability, validity, and generalizability.
 In fact, they have developed a number of frameworks for addressing these issues (which are beyond the scope of our discussion).
 And in general, quantitative researchers are well aware of the issue of oversimplification.
-They do not believe that all human behavior and experience can be adequately described in terms of a small number of variables and the statistical relationships among them.
-Instead, they use simplification as a strategy for uncovering general principles of human behavior.
+They do not believe that all human behaviour and experience can be adequately described in terms of a small number of variables and the statistical relationships among them.
+Instead, they use simplification as a strategy for uncovering general principles of human behaviour.

-Many researchers from both the quantitative and qualitative camps now agree that the two approaches can and should be combined into what has come to be called mixed-methods research (Todd, Nerlich, McKeown, & Clarke, 2004).
+Many researchers from both the quantitative and qualitative camps now agree that the two approaches can and should be combined into what has come to be called mixed-methods research (Todd, Nerlich, McKeown, & Clarke, 2004)6.
 (In fact, the studies by Lindqvist and colleagues and by Abrams and Curran both combined quantitative and qualitative approaches.)
-One approach to combining quantitative and qualitative research is to use qualitative research for hypothesis generation and quantitative research for hypothesis testing.
+One approach to combining quantitative and qualitative research for hypothesis generation and quantitative research for hypothesis testing.
 Again, while a qualitative study might suggest that families who experience an unexpected suicide have more difficulty resolving the question of why, a well-designed quantitative study could test a hypothesis by measuring these specific variables for a large sample.
-A second approach to combining quantitative and qualitative research is referred to as triangulation.
-The idea is to use both quantitative and qualitative methods simultaneously to study the same general questions and to compare the results.
+A second approach to combining quantitative methods simultaneously to study the same general questions and to compare the results.
 If the results of the quantitative and qualitative methods converge on the same general conclusion, they reinforce and enrich each other.
 If the results diverge, then they suggest an interesting new question: Why do the results diverge and how can they be reconciled?